7th Central Committee of the Chinese Communist Party

 The 7th Central Committee of the Chinese Communist Party was in session from 1945 to 1956.
 It was a product of the convening of the 7th National Congress of the Chinese Communist Party.
-It held six plenary sessions in this 11-year period.
+It held seven plenary sessions in this 11-year period.
 It began in June 1945, before the end of the Second Sino-Japanese War, and the resumption of the Chinese Civil War.
 This committee would be succeeded by the 8th Central Committee.

-It had 44 members and 33 alternate members.
+51 individuals served as members while the 7th National Congress elected 33 individuals as alternates.

-Its first plenary session elected the 7th Politburo of the Chinese Communist Party in 1945.
+Its 1st Plenary Session, convened in 1945, elected the 7th Politburo and the 7th Secretariat.

 Its second plenary session was held in 1949, at about the same time as the establishment of the People's Republic of China.

-Members

-Ordered according to the numbers of ballots: